AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 # Lecture Recordings and Notes
-- Will be posted here
+Will be posted to YouTube into the [EE 105 Spring 2026 Playlist](https://www.youtube.com/playlist?list=PLnocShPlK-FvxztOLs3Ez4v6vpEgsOU-Q).
+You can view the videos by logging in with your Berkeley credentials.

 # Course Team
 - **Primary Instructor:** Aditya Varma Muppala (muppala@berkeley.edu)